 He has donated tens of millions of pounds to charities and similar good causes since the 1980s.
 Lord Ashcroft tends to donate to projects close to his heart, including crime fighting, education and the military, in general, and gallantry, in particular.
 He founded Crimestoppers (then the Community Action Trust) in 1988 and to this day it remains the only charity in Britain that solves crime.
 He has built the largest collection of Victoria Crosses (VCs) in the world, which is currently on display in a gallery bearing his name at the Imperial War Museum,

-He is the founder of the Ashcroft Technology College in south-west London, and Chancellor of Anglia Ruskin University in Essex, where he has funded major projects.
+He is the founder of the Ashcroft Technology College in south-west London, and was Chancellor of Anglia Ruskin University in Essex from 2001 to 2020.
 His numerous other charitable roles include being Vice Patron of the Intelligence Corps Museum and a Trustee of the Cleveland Clinic in the US.
 Lord Ashcroft has signed up to The Giving Pledge, meaning he is one of a small number of extremely rich individuals or families worldwide who have promised to donate more than half of their wealth to philanthropy.

 Lord Ashcroft is an author, military historian and blogger.
 He has written 17 books, primarily on politics and gallantry.
 His six books on gallantry are Victoria Cross Heroes, Special Forces Heroes, George Cross Heroes, Heroes of the Skies, Special Ops Heroes and Victoria Cross Heroes Volume II.
 He has often lectured on gallantry, including to the Cheltenham Literature Festival.
 He blogs regularly on the Conservative Home website (www.conservativehome.com).